nicolaus-hee/openhab-sunrise-alarm/README.md

 - [x] Complete sunrise x minutes before alarm

 ## Installation
 _TL;DR: Copy `sunrise.rules` to your rules, `sunrise.items` to your items and include the desired items in your sitemap.
 Adapt MQTT messages in rules to your smart light item names.
-Enable [alarm time sync](https://www.openhab.org/docs/apps/android.html#send-device-information-to-openhab) in your openHAB Android app to the `AlarmClockTime` item._
+Enable [alarm time sync](https://www.openhab.org/docs/apps/android.html#send-device-information-to-openhab) in your openHAB Android app to the `AlarmClockTime` item.
+Add [these](https://github.com/nicolaus-hee/openhab-sunrise-alarm#set-up-tasmota-bulbs) rules to your Tasmota devices._

 ### Set up items